Skip to content

 Why This Happens

 jose is a JavaScript implementation of JSON Web Tokens, JSON Web Signatures, and JSON Web Encryption using the Web Crypto API.
-Unlike jsonwebtoken, it works in all JavaScript runtimes (Node.js, Deno, Bun, browsers, edge workers):
+Unlike jsonwebtoken, it works in all JavaScript runtimes (Node.js, Deno, Bun, browsers, edge workers) — but that universality requires you to think in Web Crypto primitives instead of Node Buffers.

 • Keys must be CryptoKey objects or Uint8Arrayjose uses the Web Crypto API, not Node.js crypto.
 Passing a raw string as a key doesn’t work.
 For HMAC (HS256), the secret must be a Uint8Array or imported via new TextEncoder().encode().
 For RSA/EC, keys must be imported via importSPKI, importPKCS8, or importJWK.